kiprobinson/everytime/README.md

 Right-click on the Everytime logo in the system tray to see the current time in your selected time zones.

-## Download
+## Installation

+### Windows / MacOS

-[Download the latest binaries at tilde.ampersand.space/everytime/dist][binaries].
+1. [Download the latest binaries][binaries].

-There is no installer, just unzip the archive to some local directory and run the everytime.exe file to launch the application.
+1. Unzip the archive to some local directory and run the Everytime file to launch the application.

-## Linux support
+### Linux

-I've only tested this on Windows and MacOS, and I only build the binaries for Windows.
+I've only tested this on Windows and MacOS.
 The Electron library that the app runs on should be cross-platform, but I have no means to test it.
 If you are interested, you can see the Development section below.

 ## Configuration